daniel-ac-martin/NotGovUK/docs/working-on-your-project.md

 Continuous Integration
 ----------------------

-You project comes with configuration files for running Continuous Integration (CI) via [GitHub Actions].
+Your project comes with configuration files for running Continuous Integration (CI) via [GitHub Actions].
 These files are found in the `[.github/workflows]` directory.